MEGAN CHUCHMACH, BRIAN ROSS and RANDY KREIDER report:

 In the wake of an ABC News report on the potential danger of college football teams injecting injured players with a powerful painkiller mid-game, a college and professional team doctor in Florida has come forward to say the risks to the health of the athletes far outweigh any potential reward.

-Dr. Clifton Page, one of the team doctors for the University of Miami and the Miami Marlins pro baseball team, said that he has stopped using the generic version of the drug Toradol on his student and pro athletes.
+Dr. Clifton Page, the team doctor for the University of Miami and the Miami Marlins pro baseball team, said that he has stopped using the generic version of the drug Toradol on his student and pro athletes.

 "It was an easy decision for us," Page told ABC News today.
 "The health of the athlete, I feel, is above anything else.
 Even above wins and losses."